alh8056/social-calc/README.md

 Demo: http://sandbox.321software.net/social-calc/

 Toy program that demonstrates the use of WebSockets to provide a chat-like functionality.
+Try it on your phone and PC at the same time!

 * socketServer.php - the WebSocket server.
 * im.js - the WebSocket client.